What is blood pressure?

 Low blood pressure

-Known as hypotension, there are a number of causes, which include:
+Known as hypotension, there are several causes, which include:

 - Certain heart conditions